sadip1973/networking-labs/README.md

-# Networking and Cybersecurity Labs
+# Networking, System Administration, and CyberOps Labs

 This repository contains my academic lab work related to networking, Linux, and cybersecurity.